ProjectPhysX/FluidX3D/README.md

   - domain decomposition allows pooling VRAM from multiple GPUs for much larger grid resolution
   - each domain (GPU) can hold up to 4.29 billion (2³², 1624³) lattice points (225 GB memory)
-  - GPUs don't have to be identical (not even from the same vendor), but similar VRAM capacity/bandwidth is recommended
+  - GPUs don't have to be identical (<a href="https://youtu.be/PscbxGVs52o">not even from the same vendor</a>), but similar VRAM capacity/bandwidth is recommended
   - domain communication architecture (simplified)
     ```diff
     ++   .-----------------------------------------------------------------.   ++